 You'll add your locally projected data to the scene.
 When you do so, the scene will adopt the same projection.
 However, the scene also contains basemap and elevation layers that ArcGIS Pro added automatically.
 These layers are in a Web Mercator projection.
 You will not be able to share the scene in a local projection unless these layers are removed.

 Unlike a web map, a web scene can be shared without a basemap.
 However, a web scene must have an elevation layer.
 You'll remove the basemap layer from the scene and replace the default elevation layer with one from your 3D_Portland geodatabase.

 - In the Catalog pane, click the Buildings feature class in the 3D_Portland geodatabase to select it.
 Hold the Ctrl key and click the Portland_Aerial raster dataset also.

 - Right-click either selected dataset and click Add To Current Map .

 The scene zooms to an area of west Portland known as Marquam Hill, where Oregon Health & Science University is located.

 - In the Contents pane, under Drawing Order, right-click the default scene name (Scene) and click Properties .

 - On the Map Properties dialog box, click the Coordinate Systems tab.

-This confirms that the coordinate system of the scene—Oregon State Plane North—matches the coordinate system of the Buildings feature class and Portland_Aerial raster dataset.
+This is the coordinate system of your scene.
+It is the same one used by the Buildings feature class and the Portland_Aerial raster dataset.